 As recently as 20 years ago, people with chronic pain were too often dismissively told that their problem was “in their heads” or that they were hypochondriacs.
 But in the last decade, a handful of dedicated researchers learned that chronic pain is not simply a symptom of anxiety, depression, or a need for attention — but a disease in its own right, one that can alter a person’s emotional, professional, and family life in profound and debilitating ways.

-Chronic Pain may originate from an initial trauma or injury, or from an infection or body illness.
-The most common sources of chronic pain stems from headaches, joint pain, back pain or pain from injury.
-Other forms may include tendinitis, sinus pain, carpel tunnel syndrome and pain affecting specific parts of the body.
+Chronic Pain can originate from an initial trauma or injury, an infection, or a body illness.
+The most common sources of chronic pain stems from headaches, joint pain, back pain, or pain from injury.
+Other forms may include tendinitis, sinus pain, carpel tunnel syndrome, and pain affecting specific parts of the body.
 Generalized muscle or nerve pain can also develop into a chronic condition.

 Symptoms from Chronic Pain & Fibromyalgia

 Besides the obvious symptom of pain, it is not the only side effect that this condition has on one’s body.